Drops of God: Reception and impact

 The series has received both local and global critical acclaim, being praised for its story, art, and educational knowledge of wine.
 It has been featured in the New York Times Best Selling list of manga many times.

-Drops of God was also featured in The New York Times Dining and Wine section, highlighting the wines shown in the manga and their impact of sales.
+Drops of God was also featured in The New York Times Dining and Wine section, highlighting the variety of wines shown in the manga and their impact of sales.

-The success, popularity, and cultural impact of Drops of God has been credited to its influence for increasing interest in wines, especially the ones introduced in the manga, most notably, propelling obscure winemakers to celebrity status, increasing domestic and international sales, and even fed into wine speculation with bottles that were usually priced around $20 reaching the thousands overnight.
+The success, popularity, and cultural impact of Drops of God has been credited to its influence for increasing interest in wine, most notably the ones introduced in the manga, propelling obscure winemakers to celebrity status, increasing domestic and international sales, and even fed into wine speculation with bottles that were usually priced lower, reaching the thousands overnight.
 In 2018, online wine magazine Grape Collective that French wine producers, such as Château Calon-Segur, Château Palmer, Saint-Estèphe, and Château Le Puy, gained 130% rise in sales in Japan during the first year of the manga's publication.
 In 2013, the mention of Château Poupille in the series had increased sales by 20 to 30% in Japan and around 50% in Taiwan, China and Korea.

 When French comic book publisher Glénat translated Drops of God, the French wine market experienced visible changes in their stocks, particularly for three producers in their international and abroad sales.
 One of the most memorable wines covered in the Drops of God is Château-Mont-Perat, with its normal price of €15 changing to €150 per bottle and rise annual production of 25,000 cases to 50,000.
 In L'Expansion, the manga is cited to be "an extraordinary [sales] lever, much more effective than the Parker points".
 In France, the French government acknowledged that contribution, and the writers were presented with two awards, Order of Agricultural Merit in 2011, and Ordre des Arts et des Lettres in 2018 for their influential impact in their economy and help in maintaining interest in wine in young people.
 In 2010, prestigious La Revue du vin de France awarded the Drops of God staff their "Special Award of the Year", making them the first Japanese people to receive the award.
 In July 2009, Drops of Gods was even featured the Gourmand World Cookbook Awards Hall of Fame.

-The Japanese importer Enoteca has stated that the character Shizuku has begun to influence its stock ordering decisions.
+Japanese importer Enoteca has stated that the character Shizuku has begun to influence its stock ordering decisions.
 The sale of fine wines in South Korea has increased significantly as a result of the popularity of the comic, with the sale of wine rising from less than a third of the market to around 70 per cent of alcohol sales.
-In 2005, elite South Korean companies was even reported to had bought all the wines introduced in The Drops of God as a way to “educate” their employees.
+In 2005, elite South Korean companies were even reported to have bought all the wines introduced in The Drops of God as a way to “educate” their employees.